-Join Mike Chapple for an in-depth discussion in this video Understanding authorization, part of CompTIA Security+ Exam Prep (SY0-401): Access Control and Identity Management.
+Join Mike Chapple for an in-depth discussion in this video Understanding authorization, part of CompTIA Security+ (SY0-401) Cert Prep: Access Control and Identity Management.

 - Authorization is the final step in the access control process.
 Once an individual successfully authenticates to a system, authorization determines the privileges that individual has to access resources and information.
 There are many different authorization approaches and we'll discuss those in this course.
 First, let's talk about two general principles of authorization that lead to strong security.
 First, the principle of least privilege.
 This principle states that an individual should have only the minimum set of permissions necessary to accomplish his or her job duties.

 Least privileges are important for two reasons.
 First, lease privilege minimizes the potential damage from an insider attack.
 If an employee turns malicious, the damage they can cause will be limited by the privileges assigned to them by job role.
 It's unlikely for example, that an accountant would be able to deface the company website, because an accountant's job responsibilities have nothing to do with updating web content.
 Second, least privilege limits the ability of an external attacker to quickly gain priviledged access when compromising an employee's account.

 Unless they happen to compromise a system administrator's account, they will find themselves limited by the privileges of the account that they steal.
 The second important principle is separation of duties.
 This principle states that sensitive business functions should require the involvement of at least two people.
 This reduces the likelihood of fraud by requiring collusion between two employees to commit fraud.
 One common example of separation of duties is found in accounting departments.